Robyn

 Robyn returned to international success with her fourth album, Robyn (2005), which brought a Grammy Award nomination.
-The album spawned the singles "Be Mine!" and the UK number one "With Every Heartbeat".
+The album spawned the singles "Be Mine!" and "With Every Heartbeat" – the latter of which topped the charts in the United Kingdom.
 Robyn released a trilogy of mini-albums in 2010, known as the Body Talk series.
 They received broad critical praise and three Grammy Award nominations, and produced three top-10 singles: "Dancing On My Own", "Hang with Me" and "Indestructible".
+The sleeper hit “Dancing On My Own” is often credited as her signature song and helped rejuvenate her career.
 Robyn followed this with two collaborative EPs: Do It Again (2014) with Röyksopp, and Love Is Free (2015) with La Bagatelle Magique.
 She released her eighth solo album, Honey, in 2018 to widespread acclaim.